OpenEvalProject/evals/manuscripts/elife-54208/v1/manuscript.md

 We next tested two non-peptide KOR full agonists, U69593 (U69) and U50488 (U50).
 We generated concentration-response curves by increasing agonist concentration in a stepwise manner and then adding DynA in excess (10 μM) at the end of each series as an internal reference (Figure 1G and H).
 Both Nb33 and mGsi were robustly recruited in a concentration-dependent manner in response to DynA and both of the non-peptide full agonist drugs (Figure 1I–K), consistent with the previously established pharmacology of these compounds (DiMattio et al., 2015), but we also noted that the concentration-response relationship for mGsi recruitment was consistently left-shifted relative to Nb33.
 These results demonstrate that both Nb33 and mGsi are robustly recruited by KOR after activation by peptide and non-peptide full agonists in living cells, but with a potency shift indicating that the interactions are not identical.

-## Agonist-selective recruitment of engineered protein probes
+### Agonist-selective recruitment of engineered protein probes

 We then applied the same approach to investigate the effect of the alkaloid agonist etorphine (ET) on mGsi and Nb33 recruitment by KOR.
 ET is an opiate alkaloid drug that is structurally distinct from opioid peptides as well as from U50 and U69.
 ET efficaciously promotes G protein activation and signaling but has long been recognized to drive KOR internalization and phosphorylation poorly, supporting its classification as a G protein-biased agonist by operational criteria (Chu et al., 1997; DiMattio et al., 2015; Jordan et al., 2000).
 ET behaved as a potent but partial agonist in the mGsi recruitment assay, producing a maximum biosensor recruitment response reaching 67% of that produced by DynA (Figure 2A and D).
 Remarkably, ET produced little or no recruitment of Nb33 despite a robust response to DynA verified in each assay and in the same cells (Figure 2B and E).
 This lack of Nb33 recruitment was evident even at very high concentrations of ET (Figure 2B and C), in contrast to mGsi that was potently recruited (Figure 2C–E).
 Further verifying this difference, selective recruitment of mGsi relative to Nb33 was observed when the biosensors were tagged with distinct fluorophores, co-expressed, and imaged in parallel in the same cells (Figure 2F).
 Again, mGsi was potently recruited in response to ET but Nb33 was not, despite DynA producing strong recruitment of both probes and in the same cells (Figure 2G).
 These results indicate that mG and Nb probes can distinguish receptor-proximal agonist effects in intact cells.

 ![Figure 2.](https://cdn.elifesciences.org/articles/54208/elife-54208-fig2-v1.jpg)

 **Figure 2.:** (A) mGsi intensity during TIR-FM time-lapse series of a HEK293 cell, co-expressing Venus-mGsi and KOR, adding increasing concentrations of etorphine (1 nM - 10 μM), followed by reference compound DynA (10 μM).
 5 s between frames is shown.
 Intensity is normalized between 0 (no agonist) and 1 (reference compound DynA).
 (B) Nb33 intensity during TIR-FM time-lapse series of a HEK293 cell, co-expressing EGFP-Nb33 and KOR, treated, imaged, and normalized as in (A).
 (C) Concentration-dependent recruitment of mGsi and Nb33 probes to KOR upon etorphine (ET) addition, measured by TIR-FM and using DynA as reference.
 Normalization of intensity values is shown (range [0–1]).
 Regression curves with Hill slope of 1 are shown. n = 5; average ± SEM.
 (D) TIR-FM images of a time series of a HEK293 cell, expressing Venus-mGsi and KOR (not shown).
 Increasing concentrations of etorphine were added, followed by DynA.
 Venus-mGsi is pseudocolored, low to high intensity.
 The scale bar represents 10 μm.
 (E) Same as in (D) but with HEK293 cell expressing EGFP-Nb33 instead of mGsi.
 EGFP-Nb33 is pseudocolored, low to high intensity.
 The scale bar represents 10 μm.
 (F) Experimental set up for measuring agonist-dependent recruitment of both mGsi and Nb33 to KOR in same cell.
 (G) mGsi and Nb33 intensity during TIR-FM time-lapse series of a HEK293 cell, co-expressing Venus-mGsi, mCherry-Nb33, and FLAG-KOR.
 Cell was treated with increasing concentrations of etorphine, followed by DynA, and antagonist 5’GNTI.
 5 s between frames is shown.
 Intensity is normalized between 0 (no agonist) and 1 (reference DynA).
 Lower panel: 10 min kymograph traced inside the cell, depicting intensities of Venus-mGsi, mCherry-Nb33, and FLAG-KOR (labeled with anti-FLAG M1-AF647), all pseudocolored, low to high intensity.
 (H) Schematic of the C-tail domain of KOR, indicating the known agonist-dependent phosphorylation sites that are mutated to alanine in KOR-TPD.
 (I) Same as in (G) but with HEK293 cell, co-expressing Venus-mGsi, mCherry-Nb33, and FLAG-KOR-TPD.
 (J) Concentration-dependent recruitment of mGsi and Nb33 probes to KOR-TPD upon etorphine addition.
 Experimental setup and analysis as in (C). n = 5; average ± SEM.
 (K) Concentration-dependent recruitment of mGsi and Nb33 probes to KOR upon etorphine addition, in cells pre-treated with GRK2/3 inhibitor Cmpd101 (30 μM).
-Experimental setup and analysis as in (C). n = 3; average ± SEM.Figure 2—source data 1.
+Experimental setup and analysis as in (C). n = 3; average ± SEM.

 A simple interpretation of these results is that differential probe recruitment reflects a primary allosteric effect at the level of receptor-proximal protein engagement by the agonist-activated opioid receptor.
 An alternative possibility is that agonists produce differential probe recruitment as a secondary consequence of agonist-selective post-translational modifications of the receptor.
 In particular, because agonist-induced internalization of KOR requires multi-site phosphorylation on its cytoplasmic tail, and ET is known to stimulate this phosphorylation less strongly than DynA (Chen et al., 2016), we considered the possibility that differential biosensor recruitment occurs secondarily to differential phosphorylation.
 To test this, we measured biosensor recruitment by a mutant KOR lacking all relevant phosphorylation sites in the cytoplasmic tail (KOR-TPD for ‘total phosphorylation defective’, Figure 2H).
 The pronounced difference in mGsi relative to Nb33 recruitment was still observed (Figure 2I and J).
 Independently verifying this, selective probe recruitment by wild type KOR was not detectably perturbed in the presence of Compound101 (Figure 2K), a chemical inhibitor of GRK2/3 activity known to strongly reduce KOR phosphorylation in HEK293 cells (Chiu et al., 2017).
 Together, these results support the hypothesis that selective recruitment of mG relative to Nb probes occurs as a primary consequence of allosteric protein selection at the receptor, rather than a secondary effect of differential phosphorylation.

-## Agonist-selective probe recruitment is not restricted to KOR
+### Agonist-selective probe recruitment is not restricted to KOR

 We next asked if our experimental strategy can also detect differential protein recruitment by MOR.
 Nb33 is already known to be recruited by agonist-activated MORs (Stoeber et al., 2018), and we verified that this is also the case for mGsi.
 DAMGO, a peptide full agonist of MOR, produced rapid and robust recruitment of mGsi that was rapidly reversed by the competitive antagonist naloxone (Figure 3A and B).
 Similar to what was observed for recruitment of the engineered protein probes by KOR, the concentration-response relationship for recruitment of mGsi by DAMGO was left-shifted relative to Nb33 (Figure 3C).
 ET (also an agonist of MOR) promoted recruitment of both probes by MOR, and to the same maximum degree when compared to the peptide full agonist (Figure 3C).
 This contrasts with partial recruitment of mGsi and no detectable recruitment of Nb33 by KOR (Figure 2), indicating that differential recruitment of the engineered protein probes by opioid receptors is both agonist-dependent and receptor subtype-specific.

 ![Figure 3.](https://cdn.elifesciences.org/articles/54208/elife-54208-fig3-v1.jpg)

 **Figure 3.:** (A) 7 min kymograph traced inside a cell expressing Venus-mGsi, mCherry-Nb33, and FLAG-MOR (labeled with anti-FLAG M1-AF647) and treated with increasing concentrations of DAMGO (agonist), followed by addition of Naloxone (antagonist).
 Fluorescence intensities are pseudocolored, low to high intensity.
 (B) mGsi and Nb33 intensity during TIR-FM time-lapse series of a HEK293 cell, co-expressing Venus-mGsi, mCherry-Nb33, and FLAG-MOR, adding increasing concentrations of DAMGO followed by Naloxone.
 5 s between frames is shown.
 Intensity is normalized between 0 (no agonist) and 1 (10 μM DAMGO).
 (C) Concentration-dependent recruitment of mGsi and Nb33 to MOR upon DAMGO and etorphine addition, measured by TIR-FM.
 Normalization of intensity values is shown (range [0–1]) with DAMGO as reference.
 Regression curves with Hill slope of 1 are shown.
 DAMGO n = 3, etorphine n = 4, average ± SEM.
 (D) mGsi and Nb33 intensity during TIR-FM time-lapse series of a HEK293 cell, co-expressing Venus-mGsi, mCherry-Nb33, and FLAG-MOR, adding increasing concentrations of morphine or PZM21 followed by reference compound DAMGO (10 μM).
 5 s between frames is shown.
 Intensity is normalized between 0 (no agonist) and 1 (10 μM DAMGO).
 (E) Concentration-dependent recruitment of mGsi and Nb33 probes to MOR upon morphine or PZM21 treatment, setup and analysis as in (C). morphine n = 5, PZM21 n = 5, average ± SEM.
 (F) mGsi and Nb33 intensity during TIR-FM time-lapse series of a HEK293 cell, co-expressing Venus-mGsi, mCherry-Nb33, and FLAG-MOR, adding increasing concentrations of mitragynine pseudoindoxyl (MP) followed by DAMGO, using bath application.
 5 s between frames is shown.
 (G) mGsi (left) and Nb33 (right) intensity during TIR-FM time-lapse series of a cell, co-expressing Venus-mGsi, mCherry-Nb33, and FLAG-MOR, adding 10 μM of reference DAMGO, followed by agonist washout using perfusion (‘wo’, highlighted in gray), and addition of 10 μM MP.
 5 s between frames is shown.
 Intensity is normalized between 0 (no agonist) and 1 (10 μM DAMGO).
-(H) Concentration-dependent recruitment of mGsi and Nb33 to MOR upon MP addition, measured by TIR-FM with DAMGO as reference. n = 4; average ± SEM.Figure 3—source data 1.
+(H) Concentration-dependent recruitment of mGsi and Nb33 to MOR upon MP addition, measured by TIR-FM with DAMGO as reference. n = 4; average ± SEM.

 To expand our search, and taking into account the fact that DAMGO and ET are both generally classified as full agonists at MOR, we next examined morphine and PZM21.
 Both of these non-peptide drugs are partial agonists with respect to assays of G protein activation or signaling, but each is derived from a different chemical scaffold and differs in degree of bias estimated using a beta-arrestin recruitment assay (Manglik et al., 2016).
 Using the same experimental protocol, and comparing recruitment promoted by the test ligand relative to the peptide full agonist (DAMGO) reference, both morphine and PZM21 produced partial recruitment of mGsi as well as Nb33 (Figure 3D and E).
 Whereas morphine and PZM21 were similar in the degree of mGsi recruitment that they produced at saturating concentration, morphine was found to be significantly more efficacious than PZM21 in recruiting Nb33.
 Together, these results reveal a range of selective protein recruitment effects among chemically diverse MOR partial agonists.

 The experimental strategy used to compare test agonist effects relative to the peptide reference was robust in practice but, in principle, it could underestimate differences relative to the reference peptide if the test agonist dissociates slowly or has an on-rate much faster than the peptide reference.
 We found evidence for this when evaluating another chemically distinct MOR partial agonist, the semi-synthetic natural product mitragynine pseudoindoxyl (MP) (Váradi et al., 2016).
 Using the sequential agonist addition protocol, MP appeared to be similarly efficacious to DAMGO in promoting recruitment of mGsi because no further increase was elicited by subsequent addition of DAMGO while, in contrast, MP failed to produce any detectable recruitment of Nb33.
 However, we noted that DAMGO also failed to promote recruitment of Nb33 in cells that were previously exposed to MP (Figure 3F), despite DAMGO promoting a strong Nb33 recruitment response in cells not previously exposed to MP (Figure 3B).
 Adding a perfusion wash step, in order to remove excess test agonist between applications, avoided this complication.
 With this modification, MP was verified to indeed promote mGsi recruitment by MOR, but to a significantly reduced maximal degree relative to DAMGO and without promoting detectable recruitment of Nb33 (Figure 3G and H).
 These results further expand the range of differential protein recruitment effects documented among chemically diverse MOR agonists.

-## Differential protein recruitment can be elicited by diverse opioid agonists
+### Differential protein recruitment can be elicited by diverse opioid agonists

 To simplify comparison across agonists and receptors, we defined the maximum recruitment response elicited by each agonist compared to the corresponding peptide full agonist reference (DynA for KOR and DAMGO for MOR) as a relative ‘intrinsic activity’ for each agonist (Figure 4A).
 We then plotted these relative values for each biosensor (Figure 4B).
 Some non-peptide agonists were indistinguishable from the reference peptide by this analysis, recruiting both protein probes to a similar maximal degree (corresponding to an ‘I.A.’ value of 1 for both probes), but others departed from the diagonal.
 This is not consistent with the traditional concept of partial agonism based on a unitary agonist-induced receptor ‘on’ state, which would predict the recruitment responses elicited by all agonists to fall along the diagonal.
 Rather, the present results support the view that opioid receptors are more flexibly activated, enabling them to selectively recruit one interaction probe over another in living cells.
 They further suggest that the ability to promote selective protein recruitment is widespread among chemically diverse opioid agonists (Figure 4C).